webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 [^layout-auto]: `layout: 'auto'` is convenient but, it's impossible to share bind groups across pipelines using `layout: 'auto'`.
-Most of the examples on this site never use a bind group with multiple pipelines .
+Most of the examples on this site never use a bind group with multiple pipelines.
 We'll cover explicit layouts in [another article](webgpu-drawing-multiple-things.html).

 Next we need some data